trossII/chisea_bakeoff_regression/README.md

 ## Instructions
 - Every team member fork and then clone this repo onto your computer.
 Figure out a strategy for how to collaborate, which may look like selecting one team member as the primary "coder".
 We leave it to you to set-up a productive team dynamic, but keep in mind, the deliverable of this exercise is one csv file.
 - Load up a Jupyter and start CRISP'ing.
 - The instructions for this bakeoff are limited with regards to modeling.
 Go wild.
+Use any model you want.
 Feature engineer your head off.
 - Once you are satisfied with your model, or you find time runing out, use the kc_house_data_test.csv to predict a price for each of the 4323 house records.
 See Submission guidelines below.
+- Please be sure to use your own work.
+If you have worked on this dataset before, don't copy and paste your previous work.
+Obviously there is no way that we can ask you not to use past experience, but we can ask you not to use past code.

 ## Submissions
 Save your predictions in a csv file with the following pattern.